lindeMAX/foot_terminal_config/README.md

 ## Installation ##

-Copy this file to *~/.config/foot/* and restart the foot terminal
+Copy *foot.ini* to *~/.config/foot/* and start/restart the foot terminal.

-## Colors ##
+## Themes ##

-The default color configuration is *Gruvbox*.
+The default color theme is *Gruvbox*.

-There are additional color configuration examples under *colors*.
+There are additional color configuration examples under *themes*.
+Feel free the add yout own themes and send me a pull request.